Periodic notification overview (Windows Runtime apps)

-Periodic notifications, which are sometimes called polled notifications, update tiles and badges at a fixed interval by downloading content directly from a cloud service.
-To use periodic notifications, your client app code specifies two elements:
+Periodic notifications, which are also called polled notifications, update tiles and badges at a fixed interval by downloading content from a cloud service.
+To use periodic notifications, your client app code needs to provide two pieces of information:

-- The Uniform Resource Identifier (URI) of a web location that Windows polls for tile or badge updates for your app
+- The Uniform Resource Identifier (URI) of a web location for Windows to poll for tile or badge updates for your app

 - How often that URI should be polled